-As a parent I am thrilled so see that awareness reach the classroom where in the past a child trying to navigate through their sensory overload would have been labelled as a “troublesome/disruptive” child.
+As a parent I am thrilled so see that awareness reach the classroom where in the past a child trying to navigate through their sensory overwhelm would have been labelled as a “troublesome/disruptive” child.

-Books for Children about Sensory Processing Disorder
+Books for Children about Sensory Processing Differences

 This is Gabriel, making sense of school.
 Author: Hartley Steiner.